 The Quality Housing and Work Responsibility Act of 1998 (QHWRA) added a new section to the United States Housing Act of 1937 (1937 Act).
 Section 12(c) of the Housing Act established the Community Service Requirement for residents of public housing.
-In compliance with the QHWRA and Section 12(c) of the 1937 Act, the PPHA in consultation with the Resident Advisory Board, has established a Community Service Requirement Policy for those residents residing in Public Housing.
+In compliance with the QHWRA and Section 12(c) of the 1937 Act, the PPHA in consultation with the Resident Advisory Board, has established a Community Service Requirement Policy for those residents residing in Public Housing23.

 PPHA will provide each family with a copy of the Community Service and Self-Sufficiency Requirement (CSSR) at initial application and secure a certification of receipt (24 CFR 960.605 (c) (2) and PIH Notice 2015-12).
+PPHA will notify each tenant of their ability to submit self-certification verification to document the requirement was met.